 Schools eligible to receive support

-All primary, secondary, middle, all-through, alternative provision and special academies and maintained schools, and pupil referral units in England that meet at least one of the eligibility criteria qualify for support, with the exception of:
+All first, infant, primary, secondary, middle, all-through alternative provision and special academies and maintained schools, and pupil referral units in England qualify for support, with the exception of:

 - solely 16+ provision institutions (that is, those which are not part of a secondary school)